Expressions¶

 }

-Nested quantifiers of the same kind, e.g., forall x : N. forall y : M.
+Nested quantifiers of the same kind, e.g., forall x : N. forall y : M., can

 be written using the shorthand notation forall x : N, y : M.